awsdocs/amazon-ec2-user-guide/doc_source/AccessingInstancesLinux.md

 **To use SCP to transfer files between your computer and your instance**

 1. Determine the location of the source file on your computer and the destination path on the instance\.
-In the following examples, the name of the private key file is `my-key-pair.pem`, the file to transfer is `my-file.txt`, the user name for the instance is ec2\-user, the public DNS name of the instance is `my-instance-public-dns-name`, and the IPv6 address of the instance is `my-instance-IPv6-address`\.
+In the following examples, the name of the private key file is `key-pair-name.pem`, the file to transfer is `my-file.txt`, the user name for the instance is ec2\-user, the public DNS name of the instance is `instance-public-dns-name`, and the IPv6 address of the instance is `instance-IPv6-address`\.
    + \(Public DNS\) To transfer a file to the destination on the instance, enter the following command from your computer\.

      ```
-     scp -i /path/my-key-pair.pem /path/my-file.txt ec2-user@my-instance-public-dns-name:path/
+     scp -i /path/key-pair-name.pem /path/my-file.txt ec2-user@instance-public-dns-name:path/
      ```
    + \(IPv6\) To transfer a file to the destination on the instance if the instance has an IPv6 address, enter the following command from your computer\.
 The IPv6 address must be enclosed in square brackets \(`[ ]`\), which must be escaped \(`\`\)\.

      ```
-     scp -i /path/my-key-pair.pem /path/my-file.txt ec2-user@\[my-instance-IPv6-address\]:path/
+     scp -i /path/key-pair-name.pem /path/my-file.txt ec2-user@\[instance-IPv6-address\]:path/
      ```

 1. If you haven't already connected to the instance using SSH, you see a response like the following: